OriginStampTimestamping/originstamp-client-java/docs/TimestampApi.md

 Status

 The request returns information of a certain hash read from the URL parameter.
 The input parameter is a hash in hex representation.
-Field \&quot;created\&quot; always set to false.
+Field "created" always set to false.

 ### Example
 ```java